hartwigmedical/hmftools/sv-linx/README.md

 1.5
 - Fusion likelihood calcs - implemented gene-pairs, skip non-coding same-gene fusions
 - known fusions don't require upstream transcript to be disruptive but will still fail on chain termination
-- TIs limited by min of achor distances now less sum of breakend homologies
+- TIs limited by min of anchor distances now less sum of breakend homologies
 - BFB_AMP does not require max ploidy x8
 - dominant foldback must exceed ploidy 4
 - DMs can have a single SV and need to be 5x sample ploidy or 2.3x telomere/centromere